Ben-Goff/CS-32-Term-Project/README.md

 * Weaknesses: I can have an unfortunate tendency to procrastinate and am not very confident in my understanding of data structures and making my code more efficient.
 I also tend to not test my code as thoroughly as I probably should.

-Our idea is to create a productivity-boosting application that creates a more involved connection between the user and the app.
-Planners and reminders are productivity tools that work for some but what they lack is a way react to when things don't go perfectly according to plan (examples include getting stuck on a certain task or procrastination).
-Users will enter in their tasks/assignments and their due date, and the app will tailor a schedule that whittles away at each task while preventing the user from getting overwhelmed.
-Furthermore, the user will update the app with the progress that they have made, and the app will react accordingly, updating the schedule and providing suggestions on how the user can improve their productivity.

-Requirements: This app attempts to address the problem of unproductive habits such as procrastination, spending too much time on a certain task, and leaving distractions open on a physical/digital workspace.

-The first crucial feature is a method of collecting user input on goals, their deadlines, and schedule of non goal-related commitments; this is how the app collects the data that it will process.
-The challenge of this feature will be making the input process as non-tedious and non-intrusive as possible while still collecting sufficient data.

-The second crucial feature is a method of assigning blocks of time towards getting a list of tasks done, each of which by a certain due date.
-This is the core scheduling feature of the app, and the challenge here will be determining the core algorithm to fulfill this feature.

-The third is a way for the user to let the app know on the progress that they are making, and a way for the app to update the schedule according to this progress.
-This is how the app becomes flexible to unplanned outcomes.
-Perhaps the app can update the tasks and due dates and simply remake the schedule, but it may be necessary to implement multiple "lifestyles" of productivity that work best for different users.

-The final requirement is for the app to detect potential issues such as frequent rescheduling, or the user reporting that little progress has been made on a task, and provide recommendations accordingly.
-This is so that the app can help the user improve, rather than simply reinforce, productivity.
-Deciding on how the app should detect and categorize such issues is speculated to be the most difficult task of the project.

 ## Mentor TA